konfirm/node-alphabet/README.md

 # Alphabet

-Immutable alphabet, usable in situation where a fixed set of characters is to be allowed and needs to be trusted to remain the exact same.
+Immutable alphabet, usable in situations where a fixed set of characters is to be allowed and needs to be trusted to remain the exact same.

 ## Installation